 • 3.5L J35A V6 (Power: 300 PS)

 Your engine choice would determine which other innovations you could gain, such as the then quite ground-breaking “Variable Cylinder Management” (VCM) technology.
 This was available on both of the V6 models.
-It used the i-VTEC system to disable some cylinders in the engine under certain driving conditions with the goal of increasing fuel efficiency.
+Under certain driving conditions it used the i-VTEC system to disable of the 6 cylinder with the goal of increasing

 The 3.5L model was also available with AWD, but equipping with this feature did mean the engine power was reduced somewhat.
-All models were also fitted with ventilated 4-disk brakes with ABS and EBD as standard.
+All models were also fitted with ventilated 4-disk brakes with ABS and EBD as standard equipment.

 UK Elysion Owners